Comments

 Comparing the size of individual countries alphabetically and in a ranking is not all that this table offers.
 In addition, for each country, the information represents the continent on which that country is located.
 In addition, for some countries their original names or, if applicable, the states of which these countries were a part in the past.
 There are the countries of the former Soviet Union, Yugoslavia and Czechoslovakia, as well as the old names of some countries, which most people do not know any more.
 Examples of the original names of some countries: Bechuanaland, Upper Volta, Persia, Kampuchea, Zaire, Basutoland, Malagasy, Burma, Southwest Africa, Ceylon, Tanganyika and Zanzibar, Siam, Ottoman Empire and Rhodesia.

 The debt-to-GDP ratio (government debt as a percentage of GDP).
 Only the countries of the European Union, the UK and the USA are included in this comparison (29 countries).
-Since 1995 public debt in the UK rose from 44.5% to 105.6% of GDP.
-Most countries have reduced their debts over the past year (UK didn't).
+Since 1995 public debt in the UK rose from 44.5% to 97.6% of GDP.
+Most countries have reduced their debts over the past 3 years (including UK).
 (Ranking: less debt = better position).

 Gross domestic product (GDP) is a monetary measure of the market value of all the final goods and services produced in a specific period.
 GDP per capita at purchasing power parity (PPP) compares living standards between nations.